tillg/grtnr.com_src/_posts/2019-04-15-svg-programming/2019-04-15-svg-programming.md

 date_published: 2019-04-15T00:00:00.000Z
 date_updated: 2021-12-06T09:47:26.000Z
 tags: Tech
+image: spotz.svg
 excerpt: For a side project I would like to have a nice, moving SVG Logo.
-While searching for tutorials, I found a couple that might be helpful
+While searching for tutorials, I found a couple that might be helpful.
 ---

 For a side project I would like to have a nice, moving SVG Logo.
 While searching for tutorials, I found a couple that might be helpful: